nsat/space-services-user-guide/Fundamentals.md

 ### Flight Flash
 Flight-flash is the process of creating and installing file system images into the payloads on the ground before launch.
-This is often a good time for large customer applications to be installed, i.e. machine learning models or frameworks like Python or TensorFlow.
+This is often a good time for large user applications to be installed, i.e. machine learning models or frameworks like Python or TensorFlow.

 ## Downloading Files